UniForceMusic/Sentience/README.md

 ### 3.11

-Sentience has a class importer that makes importing an array of classes easier.
+Sentience has a class importer that makes importing an array of classes from a directory easier.

-The class can be found in `src/filesystem/ClassImporter.php`
+The class can be found in `src/importers/ClassImporter.php`

 The class importer has two methods:
 - `ClassImporter::importAsString` (imports the classes as an array of strings including the relative namespace)